rli99/undr_rover/README.txt

         output VCF file if it can find the relevant number in DBSNP, which is a vcf format file containing rs numbers for known variants in .vcf.gz format with an accompanying .tbi file (created by tabix).

+    --thorough

+        Optional.
+Defaults to False.

+        If set, any reads which contain 2 or more SNV's will be considered to possibly contain indels, and therefore gapped alignment will be performed for those reads.
+Causes a noticeable slowdown in the expected running time of Undr Rover.

+    --snvthresh N

+        Optional.
+Defaults to 1.

+        If --thorough is not set, gapped alignment will be performed on reads which contain SNV's within N bases of each other.
+The default setting of 1 allows for the fastest run-time and should provide a sufficient level of accuracy in the majority of cases.

     --coverdir COVERDIR